jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 + what's the meaning of this word?
 + hold on. is this almost the end of the course?

+=== read sitelen pona
++ 󱥞󱥷󱥇󱤉󱤎󱥞󱤡󱥄󱤭󱤉󱥀󱥆
++ 󱤚󱤄󱤊󱤗󱤄󱤧󱤖󱤣
++ 󱥟󱥆󱤧󱤾󱥩󱤮󱥑󱥩󱤮󱤁
++ 󱥄󱤈󱦜󱥐󱥍󱤪󱥡󱥁󱤧󱤖󱤇󱥙

 #pagebreak()

 = lesson 20 - you're done!
 == vocab
 no more vocab, you're done!

+󱥁󱤧󱥐󱥍󱦗󱤪󱥡󱦘󱤡󱥂󱦖󱥝󱤧󱤬󱤂 \
 ni li pini pi lipu sona la nimi sin li lon ala

 == lesson
 === tips
-it's important to make an effort to understand toki pona's philosophy. \
+- it's important to make an effort to understand toki pona's philosophy. \
 this will make it easier to understand why it works the way it does, which will make it a lot easier to express yourself and have fun with the language!

-practice, talk to people, have fun!
+- practice, talk to people, have fun!

-i highly recommend checking out #link("https://github.com/kilipan/nasin-toki")[nasin toki pona] by kili pan Juli! it’s a really good grammar reference, which can be useful whenever there’s something you’d like a quick refresher on, or something you’d like more in-depth knowledge of. it does a really good job of explaining all of toki pona’s grammar!
+- i highly recommend checking out #link("https://github.com/kilipan/nasin-toki")[nasin toki pona] by kili pan Juli! it's a really good grammar reference, which can be useful whenever there's something you'd like a quick refresher on, or something you'd like more in-depth knowledge of. it does a really good job of explaining all of toki pona's grammar!

-== final exercise <questions20>
-#answers(<answers20>)
+- look at #link("https://linku.la/")[lipu Linku] whenever you need to remember what a word means! it's the best toki pona dictionary out there
+- #link("https://sona.pona.la/")[sona.pona.la] is a wiki thats full of useful information about toki pona!
+- now its time to practice! #link("https://sona.pona.la/wiki/Communities")[use the language with others], listen to #link("https://sona.pona.la/wiki/Music")[music], #link("https://sona.pona.la/wiki/Podcasts")[podcasts], #link("https://sona.pona.la/wiki/Books")[read stories], or #link("https://sona.pona.la/wiki/Usages")[check out other media made in toki pona]!

-+ sina kama sona e toki pona e nimi ale pi toki pona · ni li open pi tenpo sin · o suli e sona sina · o musi · o pona
+sina kama sona e toki pona e nimi ale pi toki pona · ni li open pi tenpo sin · o suli e sona sina · o musi · o pona

 #pagebreak()

 = answers
-== lesson 0 <answers0>
-#questions(<questions0>)

-+ should sound like lookin'
-+ should sound like money
-+ should sound like tempo
-+ should sound like yellow
-+ should sound like moo
-+ should sound like one

 == lesson 1 <answers1>
 #questions(<questions1>)